frothkoetter/cdw/README.md

  flights_streaming__tmp;
 ```

-And finally the data is swept into the final table:
+And finally the data is swept into the new table:

 ```SQL
 with row_ingest as ( select * from flights_streaming__tmp),